 The recipient of the residency fellowship will receive a stipend of $1400 to defray travel and living expenses for the period of the residency.
 Accommodations are also provided for two weeks at the Craftsman House on Central Avenue in St. Petersburg.

 Please submit applications as a single Word document, sent via email to Litspaceresidency@gmail.com.

 All applications must be anonymized.
 Please see below for details.

 Fee Waiver: A limited number of waivers are available for writers under economic duress.
-To request a waiver, please sent an email under the title: “Waiver Request for [Applicant Name]” to email@example.com.
+To request a waiver, please send an email under the title: “Waiver Request for [Applicant Name]” to email@example.com.
 Include a one-paragraph description of your circumstances.
 You may attach any relevant documentation.
-Waiver requests must be received by December 15, 2016 for full consideration.
+Waiver requests must be received by November 15, 2017 for full consideration.
 Waiver requests submitted earlier will have a better chance of approval.

 Assemble applications in the following order.
 Applications that do not follow these guidelines may not be considered.
 All application fees are non-refundable.

 - Cover letter